History Of The Dakota People In Minnesota

 white settlers.
 From that point on, survival for the Santee Tribe would become a daily struggle."

-reference The "daily struggle" eventually caused
+ref.
+The "daily struggle" eventually escalated causing

 the historic 1862 Dakota conflict.

-"More challenging to the defense of Minnesota was the Dakota War of 1862.
+Reference: "More challenging to the defense of Minnesota was the Dakota War of 1862.
 Grieved by the loss of

 their lands, dissatisfied with reservation life, and ultimately brought to a condition of near